alankct/A-Star-Visualizer/README.md

 # Visualizing A* Search Algorithm

-> This project is an interactive visualization of A* Search (I got really into Search algorithms in the summer)
+> Visualizing A* Search in action (I got really into Search Algorithms in the summer)

 <h4>
    How to start: Given a grid (1st image), plot a start and end point (2nd image)